 This absolutely cheap tennis racquet comes with a massive head size of 112 sq. inches and a string pattern of 16x19.

 It’s one of the best tennis racquet under $100.
 It also comes with a power strings to increase its power and a strung balance of 3 points Head Light to maximize its maneuverability despite its massive head size.

 Its volcanic frame technology provides power and stability while stop shock pads reduce racket vibration for greater control.

 Despite the fact this racquet is made for the budget, the Wilson company has not neglected safety and comfort, and neither have they done away with power.
 Nobody cares about cheap if it can’t send the ball over the net.

 This super light racquet balances out its low weight with a price that will not dig a hole in your budget.
-At less than 100 dollars, the Wilson K zero brings comfort to the player at 9.1 oz.
+The Wilson K zero brings comfort to the player at 9.1 oz.

 It is perfect for beginners just learning to play or for those who have tennis elbow.

 This racquet, as the name implies, contains head’s microgel technology which makes the racquet able to take the shock from hitting a tennis ball and distribute it throughout the frame.

 This guarantees that the racquet will not get pushed out of your hands by the ball, leaving you out cold in the game, if you hit the ball outside the sweet spot or at a bad angle.